Yaro-bit/SimpleSalesman/Readme.md

 #### Implemented Components

+**Frontend**
+- Simple Frontend with Thymeleaf and HTML
+- Responsive design
+- Admin console with all API's

 **Weather Service**
 - Description: REST-based queries via wttr.in
-- Local processing: No (external)
-- Model version: –
-- Token usage: No
+- Token usage: Yes

 ## Not Included / Planned

-- No user interface (UI) for interacting with the API
 - Keycloak is technically integrated but not yet in production
 - GDPR tools (logging, audit trails, permission management) are still missing
-- No admin console or user overview
 - AI features and automatic text suggestions are planned but not yet implemented
+- Performance upgrade

 ## Used Libraries & Licenses